 SUSTAINABILITY ON THE FARM

-Dairy farmers are caretakers of the environment.
+Sustainability is a key focus for Dairy farmers, as the caretakers of the environment.
 They’re committed to managing land and water responsibly, reducing greenhouse gases and protecting Australia’s natural resources for future generations.

 Some of the biggest environmental priorities for dairy farmers are:

 - Protecting waterways;

 - Reducing energy use and greenhouse gases; and

 - Managing areas for biodiversity.